sebbo2002/fhem-cli/readme.md

 ## ⚠️ Warning
 This is a very early beta.
-Please do a FHEM backup before you use this tool.
+Things will break and you don't want to loose your FHEM configuration, right?
+So please do a FHEM backup before you use this tool.
 Thank you.

+## 🤨 WTF?
+Why do I need a CLI for FHEM?
+- FHEM's telnet is nice to play with, but I like to have my configuration in files to version it
+- It's not allowed to edit fhem.cfg directly.
+Never do this at home, kids…
+- FHEM CLI syncs local configuration files with your remote FHEM instance over SSH and Telnet (SSH into machine, then telnet on localhost)
+- Bonus: FHEM CLI can also restart your Homebridge… ([?](https://github.com/sebbo2002/fhem-cli#-setup-homebridge-restart))

 ## 🔧 Installation